spacetelescope/slitlessutils/docs/configure.rst

    # swap the reference file versions
    cfg.set_reffiles(refversion='1.0.1')

+   # show the manifest again, to see the new files were used
+   cfg.help_refmanifest()

 .. warning::
-   Each time that ``slitlessutils`` is imported, it will use the most advanced version of the reference files that are cached in the user's home
+   Each time that ``slitlessutils`` is imported, it will use the most advanced version of the reference files that are cached in the user's home directory: :file:`{$HOME}/.slitlessutils`
-   directory: :file:`{$HOME}/.slitlessutils`

 Global Variables
 ----------------
 To ensure consistency between several major subcomponents of ``slitlessutils``, global variables are stored in the singleton configuration class.
 These variables are:

 +----------------------+----------------+-----------------------------------------------+
 | variable name        | type           | Purpose                                       |